amiraminitamu/Summer-School-Buffalo/README.md

 \exp[-i\mathbf{H}_{\mathrm{vib}}\Delta t]\mathbf{c}(t).
 ```

 The matrix exponential is numerically exact for each interval within the specified finite ten-state Hamiltonian.
-“Exact coherent dynamics” in this repository does **not** mean exact many-electron molecular dynamics.
+Therefore, “Exact coherent dynamics” does **not** mean exact many-electron molecular dynamics.

 ### 6. Libra classical-path FSSH

 Libra evaluates fewest-switches hopping probabilities while the PySCF nuclear trajectory remains fixed.
 For each of the ten nuclear paths, `20,000` stochastic surface histories are propagated with `200` electronic substeps per 0.5 fs nuclear interval.

-Two hopping prescriptions are compared:
+Two hopping methods are compared:

 - **Plain CPA-FSSH:** the unmodified classical-path hopping probabilities;
 - **Boltzmann-rescaled CPA-FSSH:** uphill hops from state `i` to state `j` are multiplied by